nsaleille/nsaleille.github.io/_posts/2015-03-02-panel-data-lasso.md

 ---
+layout: post
-layout: research
+type: research
+title: Advanced Econometrics
-title: High-dimensional panel data using the Lasso
+subtitle: High-dimensional panel data using the Lasso
-subtitle:
+at: Paris School of Economics
 with: with Jeremy L'hour (ENSAE)
-subject: Advanced Econometrics @ Paris School of Economics
+teaser: Methods to deal with high-dimensional problems are of interest in micro-econometrics mostly as a way to perform model selection, whether it is in a context of a non-parametric model estimated by sieve approximation, selection of control variables or instruments...
 ---

 <a href="{{ base.url }}/download/LHOUR_SALEILLE_ADVMETRICS2015.pdf" target="_blank">Download the full article</a>